Importing your world

 WorldAnvil

-Accepts a WorldAnvil JSON export.
-In WorldAnvil, go to World Settings → Export and download the JSON file.
+Accepts a WorldAnvil JSON or ZIP export.
+In WorldAnvil, go to World Settings → Export and download either format — both are supported.

 - Article body content is preserved

-- The import summary notes any content that couldn't be mapped to a Skryrún entity type
+- The import summary notes any content that couldn't be mapped to a known entity type

 LegendKeeper